Spain confident Algeria will respect gas supply contracts despite diplomatic spat

 MADRID, June 9 (Reuters) - Spain's Energy Minister Teresa Ribera said on Thursday she is confident Algerian state-owned gas company Sonatrach will respect its commercial contracts to supply natural gas to Spanish utilities despite a diplomatic spat.

-"We won't think (the contracts) could be broken in a unilateral manner by a decision from the Algerian government," she said in an interview with Spanish radio station Onda Cero.
+"We won't think (the contracts) could be broken in a unilateral manner by a decision from the Algerian government," Ribera said in an interview with Spanish radio station Onda Cero.

-Algeria suspended a 20-year-old friendship treaty with Spain on Wednesday and banned imports from Spain escalating a row over Madrid's stance on Western Sahara.
+Algeria suspended a 20-year-old friendship treaty with Spain on Wednesday and banned imports from Spain in a row over Madrid's stance on Western Sahara.

-Ribera acknowledged the spat comes at a delicate timing as the gas supply contracts are currently under a process of price revision.
+Ribera acknowledged the spat comes at a delicate time as the gas supply contracts are currently the subject of price negotiations.

+"I hope that these (commercial contracts) will continue to operate as now because otherwise it would be a different kind of problem to be solved through diplomatic relations and not through courts or arbitration," she said.

+Algeria is a key gas supplier to Spain and Algerian President Abdelmadjid Tebboune has said in the past he would not break the supply contracts over the row.

 ((Inti.Landauro@thomsonreuters.com;))